-How To Calm Your Dog In A Thunder Storm
+How To Calm Your Dog When There’s Thunder or Fireworks

-Anxiety in dogs during thunder storm season is common.
-In this post, we discuss ways that you can calm your dog in a thunder storm.
-The techniques we discuss can also be applied during fireworks events.
+Anxiety in dogs during thunder storm season or during fireworks is common.
+In this post, we discuss ways that you can calm your dog when this occurs.
+The techniques we discuss can also be applied during fireworks, lightening, or loud events.

 My dog is freaking out everytime there is a storm, especially when there is thunder and lightning.
 I am at my wits end.
 I have tried a Thunder shirt and I turn on music.
 But I just can’t be with my dog all day.
 I want to know how do you calm your dog during a thunder storm?